jiriklepl/europar2023-artifact/README.md

 For the experimental side of the work: the [Overview](#overview) section gives a summary of all relevant source files, test input generators, and test scripts; the [Build](#build) section then goes through the build requirements and build instructions for the experimental implementations; and, finally, the [Experiments](#experiments) section provides the specifics about experiment methodology and data visualization.

-The last section, [Bonus](#bonus) presents more advanced uses of the Noarr library and showcases some implementations that should show the viability of our approach in algorithms outside linear algebra.
+The last section, [Bonus](#bonus), presents more advanced uses of the Noarr library and showcases some implementations that should show the viability of our approach in algorithms outside linear algebra.

 For a better look at the Noarr library itself, see [https://github.com/ParaCoToUl/noarr-structures/](https://github.com/ParaCoToUl/noarr-structures/) (the main repository for the library) or [https://link.springer.com/chapter/10.1007/978-3-031-22677-9_27](https://link.springer.com/chapter/10.1007/978-3-031-22677-9_27) (the paper associated with the initial proposal of the Noarr abstraction).